craigprotzel/making-education/Schedule/README.md

 	* Why were these readings and ideas chosen as the set up?
 	* What are the critical elements here?
 	* What are your initial interests?
+* Initial Barinstorming
 * Post Class
 	* WATCH Neil Postman Lecture [“The Surrender of Culture to Technology”](https://www.youtube.com/watch?v=hlrv7DIHllE) (75 mins)
 	* READ Seymour Papert's “Mindstorms” Introduction + Chapter 1
-	* RESEARCH "Self-Directed Learning" project of interest.
-The project should be somehow relatable to at least one of the Design Briefs.
+	* RESEARCH a "Self-Directed Learning" project of interest.
+The project should be somehow relatable to at least one of the Design Briefs and/or an idea of interest.
 	* CREATE a "critical" presentation of the project.
 Your presentation should consist of 6 slides:
 		* Slide 1 - General Project Introduction
 		* Slide 2 - Description of the Activity